bentoml/Yatai/docs/source/installation/yatai.rst

           pod "postgresql-ha-client" deleted

-    .. tab-item:: Install a new PostgreSQL
+    .. tab-item:: Install New PostgreSQL

-        .. note:: Do not recommend for production
+        .. note:: Do not recommend for production because this installation of PostgreSQL does not provide high availability and data replication.

         1. Install the :code:`postgresql-ha` helm chart: